Canning Green Beans at Home

-Warning, this is a two-part post.
-There’s lots of information to get through and canning is not a subject for brevity.
-I tried to write concisely but it’s a lot to get through.
+There’s lots of information to get through in my post about canning green beans and canning is not a subject for brevity.
 If something isn’t clear, shoot me an email or drop a comment.
-Part One (below) covers the equipment you’ll need, how to decide how many jars to put up and the actual canning process.
+This post will teach you how to can green beans safely.
+It covers the equipment you’ll need, how to decide how many jars to put up and the actual process of canning green beans.

-Why do you need a pressure canner to can green beans?
+Why do you have to pressure can green beans?

 Green beans, like most vegetables and some fruits, are low acid foods.
-Low acid foods do not inhibit the growth of the botulism once they are canned.
+Low acid foods do not inhibit the growth of botulism spores once they are canned.
 Because of this, they must be processed under pressure in order to reach a temperature of 240 degrees, which kills botulism spores.
-Water bath canning, which is safe for jams, jellies, fruits and tomatoes, relies on boiling water to sterilize and seal jars, but boiling water alone simply cannot reach a high enough temperature to sterilize low acid foods.
+Water bath canning, which is safe for jams, jellies, fruits and tomatoes, relies on boiling water to sterilize and seal jars and the internal acidity of the food to prevent botulism.
+Boiling water alone simply cannot reach a high enough temperature to destroy botulism in low acid foods.
 So beans need to be pressure canned in order to be shelf-stable and free from botulism.

-What else do you need for canning green beans?
+What do you need for canning green beans?

 Besides a pressure canner, you need: